 Option 3: Samsung, NTT DOCOMO, China Telecom

 Companies views are still diverged.
 However, the moderator would like to encourage companies to think of the signalling requirements for support of L1 measurement configuration, early TA acquisition, and subsequent LTM.
 If one LTM configuration message only contains 1 single cell, the additional F1AP signalling for support of those functions will increase with the number of prepared candidae cells.

+Conclusion: no progress.
+To be continued.

 3.2 Data transmission